explaingit

 USE CASE 2

-Integrate SVGO into your build pipeline to automatically optimize all SVG assets before deployment.
+Add SVGO to a build pipeline to automatically compress all SVG assets before a production deployment.

 USE CASE 3